 "Exam conditions" start as soon as you enter the exam room and last until you leave the room.
 Staying silent as you enter the room means students can hear all seating instructions, helping to get organised and get started on time.
-Remaining silent until outside the room avoids disturbing any students who are still working (e.g. students with extra time, late students or anyone sitting a longer exam in the same room).
+Staying silent whilst leaving the room means any students who are still working (e.g. students with extra time, late students or anyone sitting a longer exam in the same room) are not disturbed.

 Speaking or communicating with another student at any time is against the exam rules.
 This includes turning around, gesturing and of course, talking or whispering.
 It is distracting for students who want to concentrate and could be mistaken for cheating.
+This is malpractice and must be reported to the exam board.

-Only begin writing your name etc on the front of the paper when you are told to do so.
+Only begin writing your candidate details etc on the front of the paper when you are told to do so.
 You will be given clear instructions when to do this and plenty of time before the actual exam time starts.
 Listening carefully here is very important.